dscmbm/StudyPods-v3.0/SP0301/Readme.md

   Team Member1:

-    What have you done today:
+    What have you done in the week:
     Blockers/Challenegs you have faced:

   Team Member2:

-    What have you done today:
+    What have you done in the week:
     Blockers/Challenegs you have faced:

   Team Member3:

-    What have you done today:
+    What have you done in the week:
     Blockers/Challenegs you have faced:

   Team Member4:

-    What have you done today:
+    What have you done in the week:
     Blockers/Challenegs you have faced:
 ```